-Class Conflict, the News Media, and Ideology in an Era of Inequality
+Unequal America Class Conflict, the News Media, and Ideology in an Era of Record Inequality

 This book examines Americans and their beliefs about the class divide in the United States.
-It argues that Americans’ beliefs about class and the economic divide develop through a multi-step process.
-Economic affluence influences the development of world view, measured in terms of ideology, partisanship, and self-identified class consciousness.
+It argues that Americans’ beliefs about class and the economic divide develop through a multistep process.
+Economic affluence influences the development of worldview, measured in terms of ideology, partisanship, and self-identified class consciousness.
 Class consciousness in turn affects how people look at political and economic issues.
-Although most Americans are not conscious of the growing class divide between haves and have-nots, the book argues that this trend has been changing in recent years.
-Declining economic prospects for many Americans began during the late 2000s and 2010s to produce growing awareness of inequality and the economic divide in the United States.
-Many Americans are increasingly willing to speak critically about growing societal inequality, and record inequality among the masses has led to a relative weakening of the hegemonic ideology which insists that “working hard” guarantees one will “get ahead,” and denies that the US is divided between haves and have-nots.
-This book is intended for scholars and students at every level who study inequality from a political, economic, or sociological position, along with general readers with a growing interest and awareness of the effects of inequality on our democracy, especially in the wake of the Covid-19 pandemic, the resulting economic contraction, and the protests over racial injustice erupting throughout the world in 2020.
+This book is intended for scholars and students at every level who study inequality from a political, economic, or sociological position, along with general readers with a growing interest in and awareness of the effects of inequality on our democracy, especially in the wake of the Covid-19 pandemic, the resulting economic contraction, and the protests over racial injustice erupting throughout the world in 2020.

 Chapter 1: Inequality and American Political Consciousness

 Coronavirus as a Historical Landmark Moment?

 Critical Theory, Class, and Inequality

 Chapter 2: Rising Inequality: A History of Political-Economic Change

 Public Opinion on Inequality